Diverse Power Bylaws

 (b) District 2.
 This district shall consist of Harris County, Coweta County, Meriwether County and Muscogee County, Georgia and shall be represented by four (4) directors.
 When the seat of an incumbent director should become vacant, or should an incumbent director retire or otherwise fail to seek re-election, then the number shall be reduced to three (3), provided that the total number of directors for the Cooperative would then be nine (9).

 (c) District 3.
-This district shall consist of Calhoun County, Clay County, Quitman County, Randolph County, Terrell County, Stewart County, and Early County, Georgia and shall be represented by one (1) director.”
+This district shall consist of Calhoun County, Clay County, Dougherty County, Early County, Quitman County, Randolph County, Terrell County and Stewart County, Georgia and shall be represented by one (1) director.”

 Section 4.04.
 Election of Directors